-Here are the best fighting sticks on the market, that will definitely make you stand out from the crowd and give you an advantage over your opponent.
+Here are the best fight sticks in the United States, that will definitely make you stand out from the crowd and give you an advantage over your opponent.

-Before you start hunting down good arcade sticks, it is important to define your budget, since the products vary a lot in price!
-You can say that they can be split into three groups, price wise:
+Before you start hunting down arcade sticks, it is important to define your budget, since the products vary a lot in price!
+They can be split into three groups, price wise:

-This topic is very broad, since for the most part, it is personal liking and preference!
-Finding the best fight stick comes down to how much space do you need for your palm, what size buttond do you want and etc. You can definitely trust big companies like Razer and Hori for example, for delivering a good product, but there’s a reason why people turn to modding and customizing their arcade sticks.
+This topic is very broad, since for the most part, it mainly comes down to personal liking and preference!
+Finding the best fight stick comes down to how much space you need for your palm, what button sizes you prefer and etc. You can definitely trust big companies like Razer and Hori for example, for delivering a good product, but there’s a reason why people turn to modding and customizing their arcade sticks.

-Mayflash F300 is a good beginners arcade stick.
-If you never tryed one and your not a 100% sure whether you will like it, maybe the F300 is for you!
-However if you are a big arcade stick enthusiast, you should reconsider!
+Mayflash F300 is a good beginner arcade stick.
+If you never tried playing on a fight stick and your not a 100% sure whether you will like it, maybe the F300 is for you!
+However if you are a big arcade stick enthusiast and you have past experience, you might want to reconsider!

 The stick is compatible with most platforms known in 2020, which supports Dinput and Xinput when plugged in to your PC!
-Some of the disadvantages are that it requires a controller plugged into it, when you are playing on the PS4 and Xbox One and Xbox 360, unlike on PC.
+Some of the cons of this arcade stick however, are that it requires a controller to be plugged into it, when you are playing on consoles.

-But the biggest advantage of the stick is that it is fully customizable and upgradable with Seimitsu Denshi parts!
+Keep in mind though, this arcade stick has a big advantage, because it is fully customizable and upgradable with Seimitsu Denshi parts!

-Buyers caution: This stick is a good begginers tool, BUT in the long run, you are going to get a better one anyways!
+Buyers caution: This stick is a great beginners tool, unfortunately in the long run, you are going to get a better one anyways!
 It almost always happens, since this arcade stick doesn't offer the highest quality and long term stick users would never recommend this product!
-You can instead, wait for a good promotion on a different product.
+If you are looking for something that won't break the bank, you can instead, wait for a good promotion on a different product.

-This is another fighting game stick controller, which works on all gaming platforms including the Nintendo Switch and Neo Geo, unlike like the F300!
+This is another fight stick, which works on all gaming platforms including the Nintendo Switch and Neo Geo, unlike like the F300!
 The premise of this controller is an upgraded version of the F300.

-The case of the stick is sturdy and is equipped with 8 buttons with rubber protection on the bottom side alongside of enough weight for durability!
-This stick promises great quality for its price and full customization for the players liking.
+The case of the controller is sturdy and is equipped with 8 buttons with rubber protection on the bottom, alongside enough weight for durability!
+This fight stick promises great quality for its price and full customization for the players liking.

-It may not be the choice ifyou are a hardcore player and you are in the field from a long time, but for a new player, this could be the exact match!
+It may not be the choice if you are a hardcore player and you are in the arcade field from a long time, but for a new player, this could be the exact match!

-Fighting Sticks are very pricey for people who just jumped in the field, that is why Qanba Drone is yet another quality arcade stick that costs around 69$.
-This product is made specifically for newbies, who do not really wish to spend all their savings and keep in mind that it only works on PS3, PS4 and PC.
+Fight sticks are very pricey for people who just jumped in the field, that is why Qanba Drone is yet another mid-tier quality arcade stick that costs around 69$.
+This product is made specifically for newbies, who don't really wish to spend all their savings!
+Keep in mind that it only works on PS3, PS4 and PC.

-Buyers caution: The only negative about this budget arcade stick is that the size of it can be a bit small for some people and the stick itself has some issues such as double triggering issues, but that should not scare you, since the lever is moddable and can be replaced with a Sanwa.
+Buyers caution: The only negative about this budget arcade stick is that the size of it can be a bit small for some people and the stick itself has some issues such as double triggering, but that should not scare you, since the lever is moddable and can be replaced with a Sanwa instead.

 The Mad Catz TE2+ is a made for real fans with its custom layouts and artwork on them, which buyers can easily swap and adjust.

-The controller includes 8 buttons, a L3 and R3 button, a touch padand a turbo and controls buttons at the top of the case.
+The controller includes 8 buttons, a L3 and R3 button, a touch pad, turbo and other useful buttons at the top of the case.
 The unit has a storage place, making it easier to modify.

 An important disadvantage is that the company declared bankruptcy in 2017, so all of their drivers and customer support no longer exist!

-Hello Xbox players, Razer has made a fighting stick specifically for you!
+Hello Xbox players, Razer has made an arcade stick specifically for you!
 Razer Atrox is the best Xbox One stick, which kind of explains its price.